moby/moby/docs/userguide/networking/get-started-overlay.md

 * A cluster of hosts with connectivity to the key-value store.
 * A properly configured Engine `daemon` on each host in the cluster.

+Though Docker Machine and Swarm are not mandatory to experience Docker multi-host-networking, we will use them in this example to showcase how they are integrated.
 You'll use Docker Machine to create both the the key-value store server and the host cluster.
 This example creates a Swarm cluster.